benevolent0377/0377PythonCore/README.md

 In the update directory, there are some updaters, one for project specific libraries, and one for the core files.

-Grab whichever you need, place them in the folders

-      source/update

-...inside the root directory of the project, and import them from the parent directory by typing:
+Grab whichever you need, place them in the folders *source/update* inside the root directory of the project, and import them from the parent directory by typing:

       from source.update import Ucore, Ulib